miraigajettolab/Shiraberu/Specifications/Specs.md

  **Item** - Object reviewed by user using the SRS system.
 Created for every existing Prototype for every user (If there are 1000 total prototypes and 1000 users then we will store a million objects of this data type).
 You can think about an item as a projection of a prototype for every user.
 Data structure defined [here](https://github.com/miraigajettolab/Shiraberu/blob/master/Architecture/Data%20types.md).
 Items are created for every prototype, when user is created and.
 If new prototypes are added after user creation, then new items are automatically created for every existing user as well.
  * Note: from now on (unless specified otherwise) Prototypes and Items could be used interchangeably to mean an object that user learns or reviews.

- **Level** - Items are subdivided into levels to create a more structured experience for user and gamify the learing process.
+ **Level** - Items are subdivided into levels to create a more structured experience for user and gamify the learning process.
 User can learn an Item only after reaching the level of that prototype.

  **Lesson** - One of two main activities that user can engage in.
-From user's standpoint this is the process of becoming familiar with the item, reading explanations about meanings/translations/reaings/etc. From a data standpoint learning means changing *srs_stage* from 0 to 1, setting *due_at* to current [unix time](https://en.wikipedia.org/wiki/Unix_time) + [stages[1].interval](https://github.com/miraigajettolab/Shiraberu/blob/master/Architecture/srs-intervals.json) and setting *learned_at* to current unix time.
+From user's standpoint this is the process of becoming familiar with the item, reading explanations about meanings/translations/readings/etc. From a data standpoint learning means changing *srs_stage* from 0 to 1, setting *due_at* to current [unix time](https://en.wikipedia.org/wiki/Unix_time) + [stages[1].interval](https://github.com/miraigajettolab/Shiraberu/blob/master/Architecture/srs-intervals.json) and setting *learned_at* to current unix time.

  **Review** - The other one of two main activities that user can engage in.
 From user's standpoint this is the process of testing the recall of an item.
 From a data standpoint it works like this:
 * Item is reviewed when its **due_at <= Current [Unix Time](https://en.wikipedia.org/wiki/Unix_time)**